DawsonHWright/OOP-Final/README.md

 | **Semester** | Spring 2025 |
 | **Project** | Fractal Tic-Tac-Toe |

-# How to Run
+# How to Run / Test

+* Ensure you have installed the modules listed in requirements.txt
-* Change directories to fractal_tic_tac_toe
+* Change directories to fractal_tic_tac_toe/game
-* Activate the virtual environment - on linux: $ source ./bin/activate
-* Run: $ python3 ./game/main.py
+* To run the game: $ python3 ./game/main.py

-# How to Test

-* Change directories to fractal_tic_tac_toe
-* Activate the virtual environment - on linux: $ source ./bin/activate
-* Run: $ make all
+* To run tests: $ make all

 # Judge's Scoring